-Most expats send their children to international schools in Tokyo, which is a more expensive option than Japanese schools.
-This is mostly because international schools are better equipped to deal with the needs of foreign students and allow them to continue studying the same curriculum as they did back home.
-This subsequently eases the transition into life in a new country.
+Most expats send their children to international schools in Tokyo.
+Though this is a more expensive option than Japanese schools, international schools are generally better equipped to deal with the needs of foreign students.
+In many cases, expat children can continue studying the same curriculum as they did back home.
+This eases the transition into life in a new country.

 Public schools in Japan